ericbutler555/eb-grid/README.md

 ### Padding ###

 By default, there are no padding styles applied to `.ro` or `.col` (or any other) elements in Ro.
 This gives you more flexibility and prevents interfering with any existing or intended layout you have.
-If you want to add padding to an element, use custom styling or one of the following:
+If you want to add padding to a column, use custom styling or one of the following:

 <table width="100%">
   <thead>